Don't Say It's Love

-"Don't Say It's Love" is a song by British band Johnny Hates Jazz, released in 1988 as the sixth and final single from their debut studio album Turn Back the Clock.
+"Don't Say It's Love" is a song by British band Johnny Hates Jazz, released in 1988 as the fifth and final single from their debut studio album Turn Back the Clock.
 It was written by Clark Datchler and produced by Calvin Hayes and Mike Nocito.
-"Don't Say It's Love" reached No. 48 in the UK Singles Chart and remained in the top 100 for three weeks.
+"Don't Say It's Love" reached No. 48 in the UK Singles Chart and remained in the top 100 for three weeks although it did reach No. 40 on the rival Network Chart.
 The song did not achieve commercial success in Europe, but reached No. 22 on the European Airplay Top 50 chart.

 Release

 For its release as a single, a new mix of "Don't Say It's Love" was created by Bob Kraushaar.
 Lead vocalist and writer Clark Datchler recalled to Will Harris in 2021, "We were never happy with the mix we had on the album.
 Bob Kraushaar did a fantastic mix of it."
 Band member Calvin Hayes had originally wanted the song to be released as the follow-up to the band's US debut single "Shattered Dreams" rather than "I Don't Want to Be a Hero".